-If you’re an employee, you have the legal right to a payslip which shows how your pay has been worked out.
-If you don’t have a payslip, ask your employer.
-You can check if you’re an employee on GOV.UK.
+If you’re an employee or a worker, you have the legal right to a payslip which shows how your pay has been worked out.
+If you get paid per hour, your payslip has to show how many hours you’ve worked.

 Speak to your employer

 Try speaking informally to your employer if you’re having problems with your pay.
 You could also try speaking to your human resources or payroll department, if there is one.

 Ask them to explain anything you don’t understand on your payslip or why you haven’t been paid.
 If you disagree with anything, explain why.